 Note: Ration pack will be provided by Peak Potential Adventures for the duration of the trek.
 The ration packs are designed by us and use a mixture of dehydrated and wet rations for main meals and energy and carbohydrate snacks throughout the day on the track.
 We suggest taking some of your favourite comfort snacks as a fill-in for what is provided.
 The pre-trek days in Launceston will also be used to perform equipment checks and pick up any last-minute equipment you may need.
 This time will also be used to become familiar with the stoves and tents.

 Please contact the Peak Potential Adventures team to discuss any equipment you may be looking at purchasing to ensure that it will be suitable for the trek.
 To make it easier, please email a link to the item so we can assess the technical aspects of the item.
 The three main pieces of equipment we emphasise most to ensure a comfortable trek are a warm down jacket/vest with hood, boots and a comfortable load-carrying backpack.

 Safety and Regulation Requirements

-All Peak Potential Adventures leaders who guide on the Overland Track are first aid qualified
+All Peak Potential Adventures leaders who guide the Overland Track are first aid qualified.

-Our team uses both short and long-range communication equipment that includes, UHF radios, EPIRBs and satellite devices like Garmin Reach, or satellite phone for more remote adventures
+Our team uses short- and long-range communication equipment that includes UHF radios, EPIRBs, and satellite devices like Garmin Reach or satellite phones for more remote adventures.

 Please ensure that you read our booking terms and conditions below.